k-ranasinghe/Stock-Crypto-Forcasting-Application/README.md

 For the regression model a simple linear regressor was used.
 Other models such Random Forrest, Gradient Boost, XG Boost, Decision trees were also tried out but performed poorly.
 Which is understandable as market trends are highly correlated with the individual stock prices.
-Threfore complex models under perform on the datasets. <br>
+Threfore complex models may overshoot the prediction. <br>

 The two predictions made by the models are added together with pre-determined weights to build the final forcast which is displayed as a graph as shown below. <br>